La Scala seduces crisis-hit Italy with "Don Giovanni"

 Last year, Lissner warned the future of La Scala was at risk because of the planned government cuts.
 Argentinian-born conductor Daniel Barenboim made a vibrant, unusual speech in support of the opera house just before the opera began.

-However, La Scala is expected to break even this year, Lissner said, adding that new cash had been injected by the local administration and Spanish telecom firm Telefonica (TEF.MC), one of its sponsors.
+However, La Scala is expected to break even this year, Lissner said, adding that new cash had been injected by the local administration and Spanish telecom firm Telefonica, one of its sponsors.

 Asked about his expectations for the years ahead, Lissner said he would do his best to continue to run the business without losses.